 In 1814 Napoleon was made to abdicate and had to leave France and go and live on the island of Elba.
 But Napoleon came back to France just a year later and marched towards Wellington's army and allies.

 Napoleon’s army tried to divide Wellington's troops from their Prussian allies and Wellington’s army was forced to retreat south of the town of Waterloo.
 On 18 June 1815, Napoleon’s French army attacked.
 At first the French seemed to be winning, but Wellington held his ground and when the Prussian forces arrived to help, they defeated the French.
 Napoleon had lost the battle.

 - Crosswords, quizzes and puzzles with a Napoleonic theme

 - The facts about the invention of the Wellington boot

 - Make Cabinet pudding, one of Wellington's favourite desserts

 - A children's introduction to the Battle of Waterloo

-- Arthur Wellesley, the 'Iron Duke': look through the BBC's interactive timeline of Wellington's life and the era in which he lived
+- Arthur Wellesley, the 'Iron Duke': look through the BBC's timeline of Wellington's life and the era in which he lived

 - Find out why Waterloo happened and how it changed the world